Copperhead (DC Comics): Other characters named Copperhead

 A version of Copperhead appears in Sensation Comics #15.
 This version is an enemy of Little Boy Blue.

 Another character named Copperhead appeared in Leading Comics.
 Francisco Pizarro is a criminal who briefly turns the Seven Soldiers of Victory against each other during an Andes treasure hunt.

 Other versions

-Tiny Titans

-A kid version of the John Doe incarnation of Copperhead named Johnny appears in Tiny Titans comics.
+A child version of the John Doe incarnation of Copperhead named Johnny appears in the Tiny Titans comics.